nagendrakp02/Phishing-Detection/README.md

 - scikit-learn
 - MLflow + DagsHub
 - Docker (Optional for deployment)

-## 🤝 Contributing
-1. Fork the Repository
-2. Create a Feature Branch (`feature/your-feature`)
-3. Commit Changes & Push
-4. Open a Pull Request (PR)

-## 📄 License
-This project is currently for educational and internal use.
-Licensing will be updated for open-source release.

 ## 🧑‍💻 Author
 - **Nagendra K P** | [GitHub](https://github.com/nagendrakp02)